B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 ## Geographic Diversification of Production

+Most of the existing industrial capacity was centralized in the Donbass/Ukraine regions.

 Economic Resilience Through Spatial Spread: By relocating factories to Siberia, Central Asia, and the Urals (regions rich in resources like oil, coal, and metals), the USSR avoided over-concentration of production in vulnerable areas.
 This diversification allowed continued output even as German forces advanced westward.